Loading...

 Mindful Eating

-Keep track of your blood sugar levels after meals to identify patterns and make necessary adjustments to your diet or lifestyle.
+Keep track of your blood sugar levels before and after meals to understand how your body responds and adjust your eating habits accordingly.

 healthspan-mbl